 Plant your seeds 1 inch deep.
 For regular pumpkin vines, plant 4 to 5 seeds per mound, spacing the mounds 5 feet apart.
 For miniature pumpkins, plant 2 or 3 seeds per mound, spacing the mounds 2 feet apart.

 When the seedlings have developed their first set of true leaves, thin the seedlings to the best 2 or 3 plants using scissors to cut the stems near the soil rather than pulling them out of the soil so that you don't disturb the roots of the plants that you are keeping.

 For seeds started in peat pots, sow seeds 3 or 4 to each pot and using scissors, thin to 1 or 2 plants after they develop their first set of true leaves.
-The remaining plants can then be transplanted into the garden two weeks after your last frost date.
+The remaining plants can then be transplanted, in their peat pots, into the garden two weeks after your last frost date.

 How to Care For Pumpkin Transplants